plq/mimi/draft-mimi.md

    structure, though of course it can be anything.
 3. At least one blob that contains the main data structure with ``Content-Id: [Root-Content-Id-Value]`` defined in the message headers.
+   This is called the "root content".
 4. Zero or more additional blobs that may be referenced from inside the main structure for any reason.

 In MIME terms;

-- headers with at least Root-Content-Id: XYZ and Content-Type: message/mimi
+- headers with at least Root-Content-Id: XYZ and Content-Type: message/mimi-ink
 - multipart/mixed
     - multipart/alternative
         - text/html